Dullfin/SmashTemplate/README.md

 or
 `nodemon app.js`

+Any design changes can be made by editing the values at the top of /public/js/imageReplace.js

 # Using the client
 When using this program in it's current state, invalid selections can cause problems.
 Here's a list of all valid colors for each character.